-- The engagement partner selected staff for the audit, led by persons who it was deemed had sufficient experience and who had the required competence and skills to be able to identify or recognise noncompliance with laws and regulations. - We assessed the risk of irregularities as part of our audit planning, and ongoing review, including those due to fraud, management override was identified as a significant fraud risk.
-This is due to the ability to bypass controls through inappropriate expenditure and accounting policies adopted. - Completeness of income was identified as a significant risk to the audit, as grant income may not be recognised in accordance with the SORP. - The completeness and classification of the newly converted school, Clapham and Patching CofE Primary School, was identified as a significant risk to the audit.
-There is a risk that an asset or liability on conversion may be misrecorded, especially given that this is the first transfer the Multi-Academy Trust has dealt with. - The completeness of transactional postings was also recognised as a significant risk specifically in respect of a mid-year transfer of accounting system.
-There is an increased risk that accounting records have not been fully transferred in year. - We obtained an understanding of the legal and regulatory requirements applicable to the charity and we considered the most significant to be Academies Accounts Direction, the Charity SORP, Companies Act 2006 and UK financial reporting standards as issued by the Financial Reporting Council.
-We considered how the Academy Trust complies with these requirements by discussions with management and those charged with governance. - We inquired of management and those charged with governance as to any known instances of non-compliance or suspected non-compliance with laws and regulations.
+- The engagement partner selected staff for the audit, led by persons who it was deemed had sufficient experience and who had the required competence and skills to be able to identify or recognise non-compliance with laws and regulations. - We assessed the risk of irregularities as part of our audit planning, and ongoing review, including those due to fraud, management override was identified as a significant fraud risk.
+This is due to the ability to bypass controls through inappropriate expenditure and accounting policies adopted. - Completeness of income was identified as a significant risk to the audit, as grant income may not be recognised in accordance with the SORP. - We obtained an understanding of the legal and regulatory requirements applicable to the charity and we considered the most significant to be Academies Accounts Direction, the Charity SORP, UK financial reporting standards as issued by the Financial Reporting Council, the Companies Act 2006 and UK Taxation legislation.
+We considered how the Academy Trust complies with these requirements by discussions with management and those charged with governance. - We inquired of management and those charged with governance as to any known instances of noncompliance or suspected non-compliance with laws and regulations.
 Consideration was also made of the internal controls in place to mitigate the identified risks. - We assessed the control environment, documenting the systems, controls and processes adopted.
 The audit approach incorporated a combination of controls where appropriate, analytical review and substantive procedures involving tests of transactions and balances.
 Any irregularities noted were discussed with management and additional corroborative evidence was obtained as required. - We obtained an understanding and assessed the impact of Covid-19 on the operations of the Academy Trust and adapted our audit approach accordingly.
 We enquired and obtained evidence to support the going concern assumption and reviewed support received through the Coronavirus support schemes, dovetailed with work undertaken on management override.